turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 Before you write any new feature code, write acceptance tests for all existing functionality.
 Create a directory in your project called `test`, and create all of your test files in this directory.

+Your project needs to be set up on `gh-pages` in order to run tests in selenium.
+This is because the `driver.get()` method requires a web address (or file path), but the file path is different between you and your project partner.
+Using `gh-pages` solves this because you have one common address to use for your `driver.get()` method.

 ## Phase 3: Feature Enhancement

 The following features are not completely new.
 While this functionality may be already in place, you need to update the user interface and naming conventions in your code base.
 For example, if there is an HTML element with the class of `idea-save-button`, then it should be updated to `save-btn`, which is less coupled to content and tied more to functionality.